-There’s never been a better time to beef up your security with stronger passwords.
+There’s never been a better time to beef up your security with a strong password.
 A Consumer Reports survey found that more than 50 percent of U.S. adults have six or more password-protected accounts online.
 Other research suggests that by 2020, there will be 100 billion online passwords in use all around the globe.
-Each one of these accounts is a potential target for hackers — and needs stronger passwords.
+Each one of these accounts is a potential target for hackers — and needs a strong password.

 Consumer Reports research suggests that poor website security is a major concern across the web, which makes it easier for hackers to gain access to highly personal information.
 (Take the recent Macy’s data breach as just one example.)
 Meanwhile, better hacking tools and lower hacking costs mean there are more hackers than ever before.

-While there is no way to guarantee that your accounts won’t be hacked, one of the best lines of defense is to create stronger passwords.
+While there is no way to guarantee that your accounts won’t be hacked, one of the best lines of defense is to create a strong password.

 10 tips for a strong password

-Here’s how to craft stronger passwords that will help stave off malicious actors on the web:
+Here’s how to craft a strong password that will help stave off malicious actors on the web:

 Never use the same password for multiple accounts.

 Make it long.